noxxxxxious/cientos/docs/guide/abstractions/stars.md

 </template>
 ```

-Notice that you can pass a texture as an alphaMap to personalize the star shape
+Notice that you can pass a texture as an alphaMap to modify the star shape.

 ```vue
 <template>